EngineHub/SchematicWebViewer/README.md

-    renderArrow?: boolean; // Whether an arrow to show direction should be rendered orbit?: boolean; // Whether the view should automatically rotate when not being dragged by the user antialias?: boolean; // Whether antialiasing should be enabled }
+    renderArrow?: boolean; // Whether an arrow to show direction should be rendered orbit?: boolean; // Whether the view should automatically rotate when not being dragged by the user antialias?: boolean; // Whether antialiasing should be enabled backgroundColor?: number | 'transparent'; // Background color of the canvas (default: 0xffffff) }
 ```